Network Awesome

 THE PERFECT NOIR: BILLY WILDER’S DOUBLE INDEMNITY

-THE PROPAGANDA WAR: BOB HOPE’S VIETNAM CHRISTMAS SPECIALS
+GOODBYE SUZIE Q: BOB HOPE’S VIETNAM CHRISTMAS SPECIALS

-THE RINGING OF THE SURREAL CASH TILL: DAVID LYNCH'S COMMERCIALS
+THE SURREAL RINGING OF THE CASH TILL: DAVID LYNCH'S COMMERCIALS

 URBAN DECAY AND THE MONOMYTH: CASTELLARI’S BRONX